 Why Referral Leads Are Easier to Close

-In any professional relationship there are three qualities consumers look for when choosing someone to work with: trust, competence, and charisma.
+In any professional relationship, there are three qualities consumers look for when choosing someone to work with: trust, competence, and charisma.
 In that order.
+Closing real estate referrals requires that you showcase your best qualities, but that you also have a record of performance.

-You would be hard pressed to find anyone willing to work with someone they don’t trust.
-Likewise, almost no one would knowingly choose to work with someone who is not competent.
-However, while it can be an important factor in choosing a professional, many people are willing to work with someone who is not charismatic.
+You would be hard pressed to find anyone willing to work with someone they don’t trust or they do not find to be competent.
+Be sure to have online reviews and other ways that are discoverable for referrals to learn more about you.
+Places like Zillow, where you can be reviewed, can be very useful for potential clients.
+However, don’t put too much pressure on yourself to have a certain personality type, and just be yourself.
+While it can be an important factor in choosing a professional, many people are willing to work with someone who is not charismatic.

-When someone refers you to a friend, colleague, or client, that means they are personally vouching for your trustworthiness and competence.
-After all, why would anyone refer another professional who is untrustworthy or incompetent?
-This would reflect poorly on them as well.
-The person on the receiving end of the referral recognizes this.
-According to research by Nielsen, 84% of people from 58 countries around the world agreed that they trust recommendations from friends and family over any form of advertising.
+When someone refers you to a friend, colleague, or client, it means they are personally vouching for your trustworthiness and competence.
+According to research by Nielsen, 84% of people from 58 countries around the world agreed that they trust recommendations from friends and family over any other form of advertising.

 The Bottom Line